commandus/tlns/README.md

 - Dispatcher
 - Services

 operates with tasks.
-For instance, the "Receiver" service create a new task and move it to the dispatcher.
+For instance, the "Receiver" service create a new task and move it to the MessageTaskDispatcher.

 Then Dispatcher put task to the "Get device identity" service.
 "Get device identity" service after receiving keys return keys back tro the Dispatcher.

 Dispatcher get one task from the queue and move it to the appropriate service.

 Service must put task in internal queue.
-When task is complete, service move task to the dispacher queue.
+When task is complete, service move task to the dispatcher queue.

 ### Message queue